Adeyemitoba/buzzline-05-Toba/README.md

 - category → Groups sentiment by topic.
 - sentiment → Helps analyze trends and mood shifts.

+## Custom Consumer
+The custom consumer reads messages from a Kafka topic, extracts relevant data (timestamp, category, sentiment), and stores it in an SQLite database.

 ## Installation

 ### Clone the Repository